khaled-11/job-finder-bot/README.md

 npm install
 ```

 Now, we need to rename .sample.env to .env and fill the data.
 If you  use Elastic beanstalk, update the environment variables in the  configuration.
+You will need APP_ID, APP_SECRET, PAGE_ID & PAGE_ACCESS_TOKEN.
+We will get these information from the Facebook developer account.
+The VERIFY_TOKEN is any random string you choose to verify the call back URL.
+We will need Wit key from the [Wit.ai](https://wit.ai/) website.
+The URL field is the ```https://``` link for the App server.
+If you use your local machine, enter the local tunnel link.
+For Elastic Beanstalk, enter the  ```https://``` link for the domain.
+Enter WEX_KEY from the https://wextractor.com/ website for indeed reviews. [https://support.google.com/mail/answer/185833) for your Gmail account.
+Add this to the EMAIL & E_PASS variables in the file.
+Generate a key for [Google custom search API](https://developers.google.com/custom-search/).
+Refer to [this article](https://developers.google.com/custom-search/docs/tutorial/creatingcse) for more information about the API uses.

 ### Save the API: